Justin-Blu3berry/Hominid-Phylo-Tree/CONCEPT.md

 ```

 # Complexity and Bottlenecks
-Analyze the time and space complexity of your algorithm in terms of relevant parameters (e.g., sequence length, number of reads, number of states).
-Identify the most expensive parts of the algorithm and discuss:
-When performance might become a problem.
-Any ideas you have for mitigating performance issues (e.g., pruning, indexing, approximate methods)?

 I'm avoiding saving too many matrices to memory by overwriting the same distance matrix for every gene I use and just writing each one to its own file before I overwrite it.
 Writing the newick string representations of trees to files after I'm done with them.
 Only working with one gene/file at a time and writing its outputs to files before moving on to the next in this manner should ideally help prevent memory from being occupied by information associated with trees that are already done being made.
+I'm primarily concerned about the runtime of the algorithm, as Neighbor-Joining has a time complexity of $O(n^3)$, which

-Concerns about:
+I have concerns about:
-- reliance on summation to resolve limb lengths
-- the matrices stored in memory being too large (particularly for alignments/distance calculations)
+- the matrices stored in memory being too large (particularly for alignment scoring to calculate distance between two large sequences), which may be a justification for using a different distance metric
 - the time complexity for distance calculations potentially scaling poorly for the long sequences from NCBI
-- Neighbor-Joining being too slow to generate the bulk amount of trees I'm trying to make (upgma may shine here but makes worse trees)
+- The runtime being poor because Neighbor-Joining generates each tree too slowly and I'm generating a bulk amount of trees (upgma may shine here but makes worse trees)

 # Validation and Testing Plan
-Describe how you plan to test your implementation:
-At least one small, hand-crafted example where you know or can reason about the correct answer.
-At least one synthetic or real dataset for stress testing.
-Explain:
-What results do you expect from these tests?
-What would constitute evidence that the algorithm is behaving incorrectly?
-Outline the kinds of automated tests you will implement (e.g., unit tests for subfunctions, end-to-end tests, property/invariant checks).

 I plan to test the helper functions (especially the ones for downloading data and parsing files) using unit tests via the pytest module.
 This allows me to use fixtures to test the helper functions against expected outputs.

 I plan to test my implementation as a whole by creating short sequences by hand for a handful of genes from an "ancestor" species and then mutating copies of the ancestral sequences one generation at a time to create the "modern" species' sequences.
 The key during this simulated evolution would be that the relationships between the sequences are tracked as they're generated, so the phylogenetic tree for these simulated genes is known before the tree-building algorithm even looks at them.
 This gives the toy data expected outputs to compare my results to as I test my code.
 The way I choose to mutate the sequences as I work with them can be manipulated to force certain edge cases, creating different genes to test different edge cases during tree building.
 For example, I could generate sequences such that two leaves (A & C) both have short limb lengths, have parents that are, themselves, not that distant from one another, and where one of the two leaves (A) has a sibling (B) with a very long limb length.
 In this case, the distance between the two cousins is small in magnitude, but the long limb length of the sibling should not lead to it being classified as the outgroup due to the use of the Q-matrix during Neighbor Joining.
 I would expect, in this example, that the sibling relationship between A and B is correctly identified and C is correctly identified as the outgroup, with B having an extremely long limb length and A C, the parent to A & B, and the parent to C all having extremely short limb lengths.